ChengKang520/inhibited-lora/README.md

 Cheng Kang, Jindrich Prokop and Daniel Novak are supported by the Czech Technical University in Prague (grant number: SGS22/165/OHK3/3T/13), the Research Centre for Informatics (grant number: CZ.02.1.01/0.0/0.0/160\_19/0000765), and the Brain Dynamics(grant number: CZ.02.01.01/00/22\_008/0004643).
 We thank Yong Hu, Huiyu Zhou and Daniel Novak for proofreading the paper and providing insightful comments.
 We also thank the anonymous reviewers for valuable discussions.

+## Contributing
+We welcome contributions in any form!
+Assistance with documentation is always welcome.
+To contribute, feel free to open an issue or please fork the project make your changes and submit a pull request.
+We will do our best to work through any issues and requests.

 ## Citing this work
 If our work helped you, please cite the reference:
 ```
-@article{kang4551993ina,
+@article{kang2024ina,
-  title={InA: Inhibition Adaption on Pre-Trained Language Models},
+  title={InA: Inhibition Adaption on pre-trained language models},
-  author={Kang, Cheng and Prokop, Jindich and Tong, Lei and Zhou, Huiyu and Hu, Yong and Novak, Daniel},
+  author={Kang, Cheng and Prokop, Jindrich and Tong, Lei and Zhou, Huiyu and Hu, Yong and Novak, Daniel},
-  journal={Available at SSRN 4551993}
+  journal={Neural Networks},
+  volume={178},
+  pages={106410},
+  year={2024},
+  publisher={Elsevier}
 }
 ```